 Level: Professional (P)

-This virtual course will introduce the Bayesian approach to meta-analysis.
+This course will introduce the Bayesian approach to meta-analysis.
 Attendees will learn practical ways in which they can combine multiple sources of published evidence while accounting for uncertainties such as response bias, publication bias, confounding, and missing information, using either BUGS, JAGS or Stan as software.
 With Bayesian models, this can be transparent and reproducible.

 Please note: Bookings will close 4 working days before the course start date or when the course has reached its maximum capacity.